Samuel Siriria Leadismo – Founder and Director & Board Treasurer

 It is not easy for a warrior to learn this lesson and fight for the rights of girls.
 I am proud of myself, our community, and of the work we are able to do through The Pastoralist Child Foundation.

 I’m a role model, advisor, and counselor in our villages, always encouraging my fellow youth to continue their education.
-I’m working against early marriages and female genital mutilation (FGM) by actively promoting childhood and adult education amongst my community members.
+I advocate against child marriage and female genital mutilation (FGM) by actively promoting childhood and adult education in my community.
 I attained a higher Diploma in Hospitality and Tourism Management from Zetech University.
-I’m a proud dad of 2 daughters.
+I’m the proud dad of 2 daughters.
 My favorite thing about being a father is that I can work hard every day to leave this world a better place for my daughters and my community.
 Being a dad softens my heart, and makes me instantly more accountable and responsible to the world around me.

 My dad is a polygamist and lived far from us, so it was my mother who influenced my life the most through kindness, compassion, integrity, calmness even in the face of extreme challenges, passion for life, humor, and unconditional love.
 During my mother’s last year, she asked me to guide and educate my younger sisters, and to fight for the rights of all girls to enjoy the opportunities she didn’t have.
 I’m honored to fulfill my mother’s wishes through the work I do at Pastoralist Child Foundation.